-- From December 2018 to March 2019, a total of 14 freshwater and 46 coastal sites were monitored through the Northland Regional Council's Recreational Swimming Water Quality Programme. - In comparison to the microbiological water quality guidelines (MfE and MoH 2003), 26 coastal sites met the guideline values and were considered suitable for swimming 100 percent of the time, 14 sites were considered suitable for swimming on all but one sampling occasion and three sites on all but two occasions.
-The remaining three sites were considered unsuitable for swimming on three or more occasions. - In 2018-19, two freshwater sites met the suitable for swimming criteria 100 percent of the time, one site on all but one occasion and one site on all but two sampling occasions.
-Ten freshwater sites were considered unsuitable for swimming on three or more occasions during the summer. - Results from sites recording elevated bacteria levels were cross referenced with rainfall data to indicate whether rainfall related runoff from land was contributing to elevated results.
-Overall, 44 'Action' level results were recorded for 10 of the 14 freshwater sites, of which 64 percent were likely to have been related to rainfall.
-At the coast, 14 'Action' level results were recorded for 10 of the 46 coastal sites, of which 64 percent were likely to have been related to rainfall. - Since 2007-08, a total of 34 sites have been studied as part of a Council initiative to investigate water quality issues at problem sites in the region.
-Results from microbial source tracking analyses indicated that contamination by wildfowl occurred at 28 sites mostly ducks and/or gulls 26 sites were contaminated by ruminant and four sites by dog faecal material.
-Human faecal contamination has been recorded at Ocean Beach, Pahi, and Raumanga.
-Weak human markers have also been detected at Ruakaka in 2014-15, and Victoria River during the 2012-13 and 2014-15 summer monitoring periods. - Monitoring and further investigation will continue at sites with consistently elevated bacteria levels where the source(s) of contamination has not yet been identified. - Seven of the 15 permanent monitoring sites for recreational shellfish gathering were within the Ministry for the Environment guidelines during summer 2018-19.
+- From December 2019 to March 2020, a total of 14 freshwater and 46 coastal sites were monitored through the Northland Regional Council's Recreational Swimming Water Quality Programme. - In comparison to the microbiological water quality guidelines (MfE and MoH 2003), 34 coastal sites met the guideline values and were considered suitable for swimming 100 percent of the time, 10 sites were considered suitable for swimming on all but one sampling occasion and one site on all but two occasions. - In 2019-20, four freshwater sites met the suitable for swimming criteria 100 percent of the time, one site on all but one occasion and three sites on all but two sampling occasions.
+Six freshwater sites were considered unsuitable for swimming on three or more occasions during the summer. - Results from sites recording elevated bacteria levels were cross referenced with rainfall data to indicate whether rainfall related runoff from land was contributing to elevated results.
+Overall, 20 'Action' level results were recorded for seven of the 14 freshwater sites, of which 35 percent were likely to have been related to rainfall.
+At the coast, seven 'Action' level results were recorded for six of the 46 coastal sites, of which 14 percent were likely to have been related to rainfall. - Since 2007-08, several swimming sites have been studied as part of a Council initiative to investigate water quality issues in the region.
+Results from microbial source tracking analyses indicated that contamination by wildfowl occurred at 30 sites and 26 sites were contaminated by ruminant.
+Human faecal contamination was recorded at Victoria River and Ahuroa at Piroa Falls in 2019/20.
+Human faecal contamination has also been recorded at Ocean Beach, Pahi, Raumanga, Ruakaka River and Victoria River during previous monitoring periods. - Monitoring and further investigation will continue at sites with consistently elevated bacteria levels where the source(s) of contamination has not yet been identified. - Thirteen of the 15 permanent monitoring sites for recreational shellfish gathering were within the Ministry for the Environment guidelines during summer 2019-20.